Jerry Maren, Last Surviving Lollipop Guild Member From ‘The Wizard Of Oz,’ Dies At 98

 There were multiple reports that the actor had passed away back in March 2016 after a tough battle with pancreatic cancer, but at the time, a close friend of Jerry’s issued a statement that those reports were false.

-Maren’s role in the legendary film was a member of the Lollipop Guild in Oz, the group that initially welcomed Dorothy and her accomplices to Munchkinland.
+Maren’s role in the legendary film was as a member of the Lollipop Guild in Oz, the group that initially welcomed Dorothy and her accomplices to Munchkinland.

 He also stated that the actors were put up in a hotel named The Culver for the duration of filming.